Poko (TV series)

-Poko is a Canadian stop motion children's television series about a young boy, his pet dog, and his toy monkey.
-Produced in Canada by the Halifax Film Company, Poko was created by Jeff Rosen, and began production in 2003 and ended in 2006 after three production cycles.
-Poko is still broadcast in Canada on CBC Television in the Kids' CBC programming block, and was broadcast in Turkey on Yumurcak TV until the channel closed in mid-June 2016.
+Poko is a Canadian stop motion animated children's television series about a young boy, his pet dog, and his toy monkey.
+Produced in Canada by The Halifax Film Company, Poko was created by Jeff Rosen, and began production in 2003 and ended in 2006 after three production cycles.
+Poko aired in Canada on CBC Television in the Kids' CBC programming block, and was broadcast in Turkey on Yumurcak TV until the channel closed in mid-June 2016.
 It was narrated by actor and dancer Cory Bowles.
-In Brazil, it was narrated by the frontman of Capital Inicial, Dinho Ouro Preto.

-The show was awarded the 2004 Gemini for Best Pre-school Program in 2004 and the Alliance for Children & Television (ACT) Grand Prize in 2007.
+The show was awarded the 2004 Gemini for Best Pre-school Program in 2003 and the Alliance for Children & Television (ACT) Grand Prize in 2007.